SolomonPerkins/solomonperkins.github.io/_posts/2017-01-07-How-I-made-it-through-College-Without-A-Loan.md

 **Family Background**

 So let me provide some background before you start assuming that my parent(s) is/are wealthy or they started saving beforehand in preparation for tertiary education.
 None of the above, not even close.
-I grew up in the cool cool hills of Clarendon in a single parent household.
+I grew up in the cool hills of Clarendon in a single parent household.
 My dad played the role of both parents, a true hero.
 He is a small-scale farmer: rearing cattle and cultivating small crops for survival.
 Am essentially saying we survived on less than ~$300JMD per day and we had to struggle to make ends meet even though it was a single parent household.

 <br/>